-It is a good watchdog that seeks to protect its family members.
-It is very gentle, sociable, quite docile but sometimes stubborn.
-It has a passion for water.
+He is a good watchdog that seeks to protect his family members.
+He is very gentle, social, quite docile but sometimes stubborn.
+He has a passion for water.

-Although it may be obstinate, it generally responds well to orders.
-It may revert back to a puppy when it spots a waterbody.
-Its passion for water is eternal.
+Although he may be obstinate, he generally follows instructions.
+He becomes a puppy again when he spots a water area.
+His passion for water is eternal.
 Even a swimming pool is appealing to the Labrador Retriever.
-Because it is easy to train, it can readily learn how to get out of the pool using the steps or ladders;
+Because he is easy to train, he can easily learn how to get out of the pool using the steps or ladders.

-Even as an adult this dog maintains the qualities of a puppy.
-It remains a bit mischievous, playful and always ready to run and play with children and adults.
+Even as an adult, this dog retains the characteristics of a puppy.
+He remains a bit mischievous, playful and always ready to run and play with children and adults.

-It responds well to commands but may at times do as it pleases especially near a waterbody.
-It is docile, very loyal and always comes back home.
-If you live in the country, this dog will be tempted to go after geese and other preys but will always return home.
-It’s in its nature.
+He is docile, very loyal and always comes back home.
+If you live in the country, this dog will be tempted to go after geese and other prey but will always return home.
+It’s in his nature.

-The Labrador is highly valued by assistance agencies because it is easy to train.
-It takes little time for this dog to trust its owners and to harmonize with its new surroundings.
+The Labrador is highly valued by support organisations because he is easy to train.
+It takes little time for this dog to trust his owners and to harmonize with his new surroundings.